moliver28/research-handbook/content/handbook/support/license-and-renewals/workflows/self-managed/handling_duo_related_requests.md

 #### Customer cannot use Duo on an instance that uses an offline or legacy license

 - Duo requires a cloud activation code is applied to an instance
-- If the customer does not require their instance to use a legacy/offline license, they can generate an activation code for their subscription in the Customers Portal (via their subscription card)
+- If the customer does not require their instance to use a legacy/offline license, they can get an activation code for their subscription in the Customers Portal (via their subscription card)

 #### Duo trial does not immediately begin